 Haverhill man with criminal history facing new charges

 Jan.
-21—HAVERHILL — A Haverhill man who in 2018 was involved in a car chase during which shots were fired at police is facing new charges.
+27—HAVERHILL — A Haverhill man who in 2018 was involved in a car chase during which shots were fired at police is facing new charges.

 Manuel Soto, 24, of 52 Highland Ave., was charged with being a fugitive from justice in New Hampshire and was also charged with witness intimidation and threats to commit a crime.